 • And finally, will it last a lifetime?

 Growth requires risk, yet ever present inflation means both rising prices and the reduced purchasing power of your money.
-Not growing assets has its own risks.
-Combine that with increased life expectancy, due to advances in nutrition, healthcare and medicine, and you have a better than average chance of still requiring growth.
+But not growing assets has its own risks.
+Combine that with increased life expectancy, due to advances in nutrition, healthcare and medicine, and you have a better than average chance of still requiring portfolio growth.

-Living longer means not only the need for dependable income you cannot outlive, but a rising income based on increased asset values is essential, and that means some part of your asset base should still grow.
+Living longer means not only the need for dependable income you cannot outlive, but also a rising income based on inflation, constantly rising prices.
+Inflation also means that some portion of your portfolio should still be positioned for growth.

 If there are assets that are available after the income needs have been met, it is advisable that retirees look for growth opportunities.

-The bottom line: As you live longer, and as inflation erodes your dollar, you are quite likely to require growth from your investments.
+The bottom line: As you live longer, and as inflation erodes your dollar, you are quite likely to require growth from your investments, so protection, growth and income become a critical balancing act.